marionline/wp-itheora/readme.txt

 This is the first version, there are some bugs to solve but it works fine for me.
 = v0.1.1 =
 This is for me a stable version with a basic feature.
 With this version I can create in a easy way an html code for my video to embend in my article, simply copy and paste the code.
+= v0.1.2 =
+wp-itheora is on Wordpress Plugins Directory too, this version include little change in version name.

 == Upgrade Notice ==
 Nothing to upgrade.